Senior NLP Scientist | Proven Leader in Driving Business Impact with AI

 Kaldi

-Describe any project you Okay.
 Describe any project you have extensively used in production.
-What is the achievement you need using LLM, and what are the challenge you are facing?
+What is the achievement you need using LLM, and what are the challenges you are facing?
 So the project which I have worked with LLM is right now the redaction project.
 So the redaction project is from Pfizer.
-How it works is you have and what is the achievement you have made and what are the challenges.
-So now, uh, we have made here the redaction project using LLM.
-The task was we have the very sensitive medical data, and this was used in production.
-So for example, let's say a name of a employee is or let's say name of a patient is Raju.
+How it works is you have the redaction project using LLM.
+The task was we have very sensitive medical data, and this was used in production.
+For example, let's say a name of an employee is or let's say name of a patient is Raju.
 Raju is suffering from acidity, and he is taking this medicine this many times.
 This is his phone number.
 This is his email address.
-So the complete is stored in your, uh, database.
+So the complete information is stored in your database.
 Now this information is very sensitive, and if you want to use it for any purpose, let's say, machine learning purpose or developing any model or you want to use it internally, anywhere, you can't use this data directly.
 It does not follow all the guidelines.
-So what you need to do, the first thing is you need to, uh, immediately you need to, first of all, immediately make it uh, uh, redacted.
+So what you need to do is you need to immediately make it redacted.
 Redacted means that all the crucial information is hidden.
-Now this hidden information, like, for example, Raju name is now changed with some other name so that the real information with the dummy name, his age, his name, his phone number, his email address is redacted with x x x is written or some dummy name is written so that it can be used for modeling purpose also, and it is not, uh, what you call it as linked.
-So for to do this purpose, we have used large language models.
-Now inside that, first, identifying the name because the major now what is the major challenge here?
-Why we can't do this with machine learning?
-Because the people name let's say the people name is Helen, and there is a medicine name, which is also, let's say, Helen 10 20 mg.
-Now identifying this, whether it is a name or, uh, what you call as a medicine name, this is very important because we don't want to redact the medicine name.
+Now this hidden information, for example, Raju's name is now changed with some other name so that the real information with the dummy name, his age, his name, his phone number, his email address is redacted with x is written or some dummy name is written so that it can be used for modeling purpose also, and it is not linked.
+So to do this purpose, we have used large language models.
+Now inside that, first, identifying the name because the major challenge here is why we can't do this with machine learning?
+Because the people's name, let's say the people's name is Helen, and there is a medicine name, which is also, let's say, Helen 10 20 mg.
+Now identifying this, whether it is a name or a medicine name, this is very important because we don't want to redact the medicine name.
 We want the dosages so that we can train a model later on.
 To identify them, we use 11 models here.
-Now 11 models can understand the context very well, and even if you give some name which LNN has not seen, it can recognize that.
-So what we did here, uh, we used the LNN models, and we tried to redact the names.
-Okay.
-We also fine tune the model here.
-Now to fine tune the model, uh, to improve the more performance and accuracy, like I said, this is a medical data.
+Now 11 models can understand the context very well, and even if you give some name which LLM has not seen, it can recognize that.
+So what we did here was we used the LLM models, and we tried to redact the names.
+We also fine-tuned the model here.
+Now to fine-tune the model, to improve the performance and accuracy, this is a medical data.
 It's very important.
 What we did was we created a dummy data with the help of LLM only, like, using prompt engineering.
 We created the data.
-After creating the data, we redacted that also, and the same thing we used to fine tune it also.
-So we used the OpenAI model to fine tune it, and we used Azure, uh, OpenAI here, and we've trained that model.
-Okay.
-After that, we got a very good accuracy here around 97.3 percent, uh, on this reduction where phone numbers, email address, and, uh, the name of a person was redacted very, very, very perfectly with a 97.3% of f one score.
-That was it.
+After creating the data, we redacted that also, and the same thing we used to fine-tune it also.
+So we used the OpenAI model to fine-tune it, and we used Azure's OpenAI here, and we've trained that model.
+After that, we got a very good accuracy here around 97.3 percent, on this redaction where phone numbers, email addresses, and the name of a person was redacted very perfectly with a 97.3% F1 score.

 Okay.
 What steps would you take to mitigate Snowflake compute cost while running complex JSON aggregation.
 So I have not worked with Snowflake, so I would not be able to answer this one.